Coordinating Higher Education Systems

 The Critical Components for the Quality Indicators for Higher Education were first released in 2018 and include actionable language for developing a coordinated system that leads to the timely provision of accessible materials and technologies in higher education settings for all students who need them.

-Higher education institutions, both universities and community colleges, will find the Higher Education Critical Components of the Quality Indicators for the Provision of Accessible Educational Materials & Accessible Technologies useful for implementing statutory requirements that mandate equitable access to learning opportunities for students with disabilities, including equal access to printed materials, digital materials, and technologies.
+Both universities and community colleges will find the Quality Indicators with Critical Components for Higher Education useful for implementing statutory requirements that mandate equitable access to learning opportunities for students with disabilities.

 Relevant Laws and Policies